Neurofibromatosis type 1

 History and etymology

-The first name of this condition was Von Recklinghausen disease because, in 1882, von Recklinghausen described cases of neurofibromatosis and recognized it as a nosological entity 14.
+The first name of this condition was von Recklinghausen disease because in 1882, Friedrich von Recklinghausen described cases of neurofibromatosis and recognized it as a nosological entity 14.

 - 1. Fortman BJ, Kuszyk BS, Urban BA et-al. Neurofibromatosis type 1: a diagnostic mimicker at CT.
 Radiographics.
 21 (3): 601-12.
 Radiographics (full text) - Pubmed citation